kalleshhu/Feedback-application/README.md

-MangoDB and Coludiinary setup instructions : i have added the sample .env file replace your credentials there
+MangoDB and Coludiinary setup instructions :
+* i have added the sample .env file replace your credentials there,
+* to get get the Coludinary credentials, you can visit this website "https://cloudinary.com/" create your account there.